Everything PR News

 How to fix it.
 Use tracking tools and analytics platforms to monitor campaigns closely.
 Measure engagement rates, reach, click-through rates, conversions, and sentiment.
 Use tracking links and discount codes to attribute sales.
 Constantly assess effectiveness to optimize future efforts.

 Influencer marketing is not exempt from the law.
-Failing to follow legal guidelines, such as those established by the Federal Trade Commission in the U.S., can result in fines and damaged reputation.
-Ethical issues — promoting harmful or unrealistic beauty standards, for example — can produce backlash from consumers, especially younger generations who are more vocal about social issues.
+Failing to follow legal guidelines, such as those established by the Federal Trade Commission in the U.S., produces fines and damaged reputation.
+Ethical issues — promoting harmful or unrealistic beauty standards, for example — produce backlash from consumers, especially younger generations more vocal about social issues.
+The canonical European enforcement cases are in The Dark Side of Influencer Marketing in Europe.

 Why it is a mistake.
 Legal and ethical missteps tarnish brand image.
 Teens and young adults are highly aware of issues like body image, diversity, and consumer rights.
 Failing to meet ethical standards or comply with advertising regulations produces public criticism, social media backlash, and potential legal action.